Electrification of the London and South Western Railway: Power supply and trackworks

-The former LSWR generating plant at Durnsford Road provided the electricity for this scheme at 11 KV 25Hz three-phase AC.
+The former LSWR generating plant at Durnsford Road provided the electricity for this scheme at 11 KV 25 Hz three-phase AC.
 This was carried by lineside cabling to seven substations equipped with rotary converters, which were supplied by British Thomson-Houston.
 The substations supplied current at a nominal 600 V DC to the conductor rails.
 New bay platforms for terminating electric services were provided on the Down sides at both Guildford and Dorking.
 Where necessary, platforms at most other stations were extended to the new standard of 520 feet which allowed for an eight-coach rush-hour electric train.
 The platforms at Horsley, Clandon and London Road (Guildford) were not lengthened at this time.
 A new station was provided at Motspur Park, between Raynes Park and Worcester Park on the Epsom line.

 Start of new Guildford services

 Public services on these routes started on 12 July 1925, following a formal opening ceremony on 9 July at both Guildford and Dorking.
 The new regular-interval timetables replaced steam services running to irregular timings.
 They were designed to make maximum use of the local lines out of Waterloo, and to distribute stops in the inner area in an effort to reduce overcrowding.
 At first there was a twenty-minute interval service on both the Cobham and Epsom lines.

 On the Cobham line all trains ran through to Guildford; on the Epsom line a half-hourly service ran to Dorking and one every hour to Effingham Junction, connecting there with Cobham line trains in both directions.
 There were complaints that connections to Kingston were awkward; Kingston was a major shopping centre and generated considerable off-peak traffic.
 As a result the service was entirely recast as from 1 December 1925.
 The Cobham line trains were rerouted onto the through (fast) lines non-stop from Waterloo to Surbiton, leading to the first regular operation of suburban electric multiple units at express speeds.
 This then allowed Epsom line trains to be retimed to give better connections in and out of Shepperton and Kingston loop trains at Raynes Park.

 Both Epsom and Leatherhead suffered from having separate former LBSCR and LSWR stations.
 Leatherhead was dealt by the construction of a new spur from the south end of the LBSCR Dorking line platforms to the Effingham Junction line.
 All trains now used the LBSCR station and the former LSWR establishment was closed from 10 July 1927.
 Sorting out the Epsom duplication had to wait for the Central section electrification in 1929.

-Platforms at Horsley, Clandon and London Road had not been extended to the standard 520ft, and in the peak, 8-car trains had to be operated by the original LSWR and 1925 Western section types, which were shorter.
+Platforms at Horsley, Clandon and London Road had not been extended to the standard 520 ft, and in the peak, 8-car trains had to be operated by the original LSWR and 1925 Western section types, which were shorter.
 The platforms at these three stations were therefore belatedly lengthened in about 1938.